 Course expiration date: 8/20/2022

 This course is appropriate for all nurses and advanced practice nurses who have responsibility for managing or prescribing medications for select individuals.
 The course addresses the history of brand versus generic drugs, the many controversies, the science behind the preparation differences, and the cost effectiveness of preventative care when using generic versus brand name drugs.

 New Clinical Guidelines for the Management of Hypertension – N7515

 This course is intended to provide a hypertension treatment overview.
 Safe and effective prescribing decisions must be guided by an in-depth understanding of each agent: how it works, how to dose it, anticipated adverse events, drug interactions, etc. When combination drugs are included, there may be as many as 200 different pharmacological options (both individual agents, as well as combination products) that are approved by the FDA for treatment of hypertension.
 As a result, this course is designed only to highlight the major categories of therapeutics by identifying key products and characterizing them as a class.
 In an attempt to provide perspective, an effort was made to provide highlights of clinically meaningful outcomes studies for the various drug classes.

 Nursing Management of Atrial Fibrillation – N29566

 Atrial fibrillation is a common healthcare problem.
 This course reviews the concepts of cardiac output, risk factors for atrial fibrillation (AF), classifications of AF, the pearls of obtaining a history and physical of a patient with AF, diagnostic testing, and the overall implications for pharmacologic management.
 Prescribing guidelines are presented and nursing considerations and evidence-based practice guidelines are included in the course.

-Pharmacological Management of Atrial Fibrillation: A Focus on Rate Control Versus Rhythm Control
+Pharmacological Management of Atrial Fibrillation: Focus on Rate Control vs Rhythm Control – N24073

 Course expiration date: 4/8/2022